Sujal-2820/Satpura-Bio/Backend/RENDER_DEPLOYMENT.md

 ## Troubleshooting

+### Error: "Service Root Directory is missing"

+**Problem**: `Service Root Directory "/opt/render/project/src/FarmCommerce/Backend" is missing`

+**Solution**:
+1. Go to your Render service → Settings
+2. Check the **Root Directory** field
+3. Based on your GitHub repo structure, set it to:
+   - `Backend` (if Backend folder is inside FarmCommerce at root)
+   - `FarmCommerce/Backend` (if there's a nested FarmCommerce folder)
+   - Leave EMPTY (if Backend is at repo root)
+4. Save and redeploy

+**Quick Fix**: Try setting Root Directory to just `Backend` (without FarmCommerce/)

 ### Build Fails

 1. Check build logs in Render dashboard
 2. Ensure `package.json` has correct `start` script
 3. Verify Node.js version compatibility
+4. Check Root Directory setting matches your repo structure

 ### Application Crashes